-The custom data conversion tool is included in the plugin (since v 0.9.28).
-The "conversion" menu displays all your configured parameters, and provide the means to replace their default functions with custom commands or datarefs.
+The custom data conversion tool is included in the plugin.
+The "conversion" menu will display all of your configured parameters, and provides the means to replace their default functions with custom commands or datarefs.

 You have to know what you're doing when assigning conversion options!
 You will need to find specific info on your aircraft model to know which custom datarefs/commands and values to use.

 There is no need to edit all the listed parameters.
 Only edit the parameters that don't work as-is in your custom aircraft.
-Test all assigned switches, buttons, outputs before (you can do this while the conversion menu window is opened).
+Test all assigned switches, buttons and outputs first (you can do this while the conversion menu window is opened).

-Don't add/change parameters using standard datarefs/commands.
+Don't add/change parameters using standard X-Plane datarefs/commands.
 ALL standard drefs/coms are already present in the SimVim database.
-Use only custom ones.
+Only use custom ones.

-Don't do this for ZiboMod.
-It's correction data table (>600 parameters) is already added to the main database (as well as a few other custom planes).
-A few remaining parameters will be added soon.
+Don't do this for ZiboMod (and some other planes listed here as already included in SimVim database).
+Its correction data table (>600 parameters) is already added to the main database (as well as a few other custom planes).
+The few remaining parameters will be added soon.
 But you can test some parameter if you think we don't have it in the database, you can ask us to add it.
 Before that you can test it with your custom commands, assigning one "Test_Param_Input" or "Test_Param_Output" parameter in the data file and then mapping it to custom data.